Horizontal Gaze Nystagmus (HGN) Field Sobriety Test

 - and often a neuro-ophthalmologist or sophisticated oculographer is required to determine whether nystagmus is pathologic.

-Such judgments are difficult for experts to make under the best conditions and impossible to make accurately under roadside conditions.
+Such judgments are difficult for DUI experts to make under the best conditions and nearly impossible to make accurately under typical roadside conditions.
 It is unreasonable to have cursorily trained law officers using the test, no matter how intelligent, perceptive, and well meaning they might be.
-As noted, meticulous history taking and drug-screening blood studies are often essential in evaluating patients with nystagmus.
+As noted, medical history and drug-screening blood studies are often essential in evaluating patients with nystagmus.